Beer style: Gravity

 Measurement of the specific gravity of the beer has been used to estimate the strength of beer by measuring its density.
 Several different scales have been used for the measurement of gravity, including the Plato, Baumé, Balling, and Brix scales, with the Plato scale being the most common modern measure.

 This approach relies on the fact that dissolved sugars and alcohol each affect the density of beer differently.
 Since sugars are converted to alcohol during the process of fermentation, gravity can be used to estimate the final alcohol.
 In beer brewing, a distinction is made between the original gravity, the gravity of the wort before fermentation has begun, and the final gravity of the product when fermentation has completed.
 Since the concentration of sugars is directly proportional to the gravity, the original gravity gives a brewer an idea of the potential alcoholic strength of the final product.
-After fermentation, the differences between the final and original gravities indicates the amount of sugar converted into alcohol, allowing the concentration of alcoholic strength to be calculated.
+After fermentation, the differences between the final and original gravities indicate the amount of sugar converted into alcohol, allowing the concentration of alcoholic strength to be calculated.

 The original gravity of a beer was the basis for determining taxation in both the UK and Ireland from 1880 until the late 20th century, and a legacy of that system remains in the largely arbitrary division of bitter into "bitter", "best bitter", and "special bitter" substyles.
 In continental Europe, the density of a beer in degrees Plato is sometimes used by a brewery to distinguish a particular beer produced in a line.
 For example, Rochefort Brewery produces three beers, all dissimilar in colour, flavour, and aroma; and sells them as Rochefort 6, Rochefort 8, and Rochefort 10, the numbers referring to the original gravities of the beers.
-Westvleteren Brewery, meanwhile, produces three beers, and calls them Blonde, 8, and 12.
+Westvleteren Brewery, meanwhile, produces three beers and calls them Blonde, 8, and 12.

 Alcohol concentration

 Modern classification of the strength of alcoholic beverages for the purposes of taxation and regulation typically discriminates according to the percentage of alcohol by volume, generally abbreviated as abv.
 Additionally, although less common, some brewers throughout the world use also alcohol by weight (abw), particularly on low-point versions of popular domestic beer brands.
 At the relatively low alcohol concentrations of beer, the alcohol percentage by weight is roughly 4/5 of the abv (e.g., 3.2% abw is equivalent to 4.0% abv), but this becomes increasingly inaccurate as the alcohol concentration increases.

 Before the development of modern brewing practices and the complete understanding of the biochemistry of yeast, the final abv of a beer could not be precisely controlled, making its value inconsistent and therefore unsuitable as a determinant for taxation or regulation.
-Contemporarily, though, abv is often used to determine the duty on beer and cider, and sales of beer and cider above a certain abv is sometimes restricted or prohibited.
+Contemporarily, though, abv is often used to determine the duty on beer and cider, and sales of beer and cider above a certain abv are sometimes restricted or prohibited.
 For example, in Texas, beers below 4% abv cannot be sold as stout regardless of other stylistic considerations.